mark-bradshaw/mrhorse/README.md

     });
 ```

-The difference is that going forward all options to loadPolicies function will be sent in a container object.
+Going forward all options to loadPolicies function will be sent in a container object.

-* If you were using the ```post``` configuration option in our policy, like:
+* If you were using the ```post``` configuration option in your policy, like:
 ```javascript
 var policy = function(request, reply, next) {
    ... your policy code